 - (i) The person who drills or completes the well shall file the well completion report with the District within sixty (60) days after the date the well is completed as required by Rule 3.13.
-Upon receipt of the well completion report required by Rule 3.13, the registration of the well shall be perpetual in nature, subject to enforcement and/or cancellation for violation of the District rules. - (j) If the well completion report is timely submitted to the District, the District shall return the well completion report deposit to the owner or well driller.
-In the event that the well completion report required under this rule and Rule 3.13 are is not filed within the deadlines set forth therein, the driller or owner shall forfeit the well completion report deposit and shall be subject to enforcement by the District for violation of this rule. - (k) Notwithstanding any other rule to the contrary, the owner and driller of a new well are jointly responsible for ensuring that a well registration required by this section is timely filed with the District and contains only information that is true and accurate.
-Each will be subject to enforcement action if a registration required by this section is not timely filed by either, or by any other person legally authorized to act on the behalf of either. - (l) Notwithstanding any other rule to the contrary, an application for well registration for a well that requires a permit under these rules will only be approved if the corresponding permit application is approved. - (m) A registrant for a new well has one hundred twenty (120) days from the date of approval of its application for well registration to drill and complete the new well and must file the well completion report within sixty (60) days of completion.
-However, a registrant may apply for up to two extensions of an additional one hundred twenty (120) days each, which shall be granted by the General Manager without the need for consideration or action by the Board.
-Any further extensions may only be granted by the Board upon application by the registrant, and in no case shall an extension be granted for more than one hundred twenty (120) days.
-If drilling, equipping, well completion, or well alteration activities authorized by the registration are not completed before the end of the one hundred twenty (120) day period or before the end of the last approved extension of time, the registration will expire.
+Upon receipt of the well completion report required by Rule 3.13, the registration of the well shall be perpetual in nature, subject to enforcement and/or cancellation for violation of the District rules.
+A well driller, pump installer, well owner, or any other person who equips a well shall file an updated well completion report with District within sixty (60) days after the date the well is equipped. - (j) In the event that the a well completion report required under this rule and or Rule 3.13 is not filed within the deadlines set forth therein, the driller, pump installer, or owner shall be subject to enforcement by the District for violation of this rule. - (k) Notwithstanding any other rule to the contrary, the owner and driller of a new well, and pump installer if applicable, are jointly responsible for ensuring that a well registration required by this section is timely filed with the District and contains only information that is true and accurate.
+Each will be subject to enforcement action if a registration required by this section is not timely filed by either, or by any other person legally authorized to act on the behalf of either. - Notwithstanding any other rule to the contrary, an application for well registration for a well that requires a permit under these rules will only be approved if the corresponding permit application is approved. - (m) A registrant for a new well has one hundred twenty eighty (1820) days from the date of approval of its application for well registration to drill and complete the new well and must file the well completion report within sixty (60) days of well completion.
+However, a registrant may apply for up to two extensions of an additional one hundred twenty eighty (1820) days each to drill and complete the well, which shall may be granted by the General Manager without the need for consideration or action by the Board.
+Any further extensions may only be granted by the Board upon application by the registrant, and in no case shall an extension be granted for more than one hundred twenty eighty (1820) days.
+If any drilling, equipping, well completion, or well alteration activities authorized by the registration are not completed before the end of the one hundred twenty eighty (1820) day period or before the end of the last approved extension of time, the registration will expire.